 In 1 Corinthians 1:13-17 Paul helps us understand that every Christian was baptized after believing in Christ.
 It is the first act of obedience to Christ and a declaration to others that he or she is a follower of Christ.
 That is the meaning of the word Christian.

 Or were you baptized in the name of Paul?
 I thank God that I baptized none of you except Crispus and Gaius, that no man should say you were baptized in my name.
 Now I did baptize also the household of Stephanas; beyond that, I do not know whether I baptized any other.
 For Christ did not send me to baptize, but to preach the gospel . . .
 (NASB) 1 Corinthians 1:13-17

-Baptism is only a symbol of being a follower of Jesus.
+Baptism is a symbol of being a follower of Jesus.
 Baptism is not required for salvation!
-It is commanded by our Lord and our first act of obedience as Christians should be baptism.
-The thief on the cross who was hanging next to Jesus was never baptized.
+It is commanded by our Lord and our first act of obedience as Christians should be to follow Him in being baptized.
+The thief on the cross who was hanging next to Jesus is an example of one who never had the opportunity to be baptized.
+Yet Jesus assured him that he would be with Jesus in heaven.
 Baptism is not essential for salvation.